 TAC has been reported to cause neurotoxicity with different clinical manifestations.
-Different movement disorders are linked to TAC.
-Tacrolimus-Induced Akathisia was reported in the 1992s in a post-renal transplant case, and the patient improved to his baseline after receiving propranolol and haloperidol.
-Our patient had a sense of restlessness, a feeling uncomfortable sitting still with the urge to move, and she feels better with continuous movements.
+Tacrolimus-induced akathisia was reported in 1992 in a post-renal transplant case, and the patient improved to his baseline after receiving propranolol and haloperidol.12 Our patient had a sense of restlessness, a feeling uncomfortable sitting still with the urge to move and felt better with continuous movements.
 Her symptoms and the temporal relationship with the onset of the new medication are typical of akathisia.
 In this patient, these symptoms began after starting TAC, and her symptoms were progressive and did not improve because we did not discontinue TAC and she could not tolerate propranolol.
-In addition, the possible causes and medications that could cause Akathisia were reviewed and not found in her case.
+In addition, the possible causes and medications that could cause akathisia were reviewed and not found in her case.
 The lack of response to propranolol and its intolerance in our patient could be related to the heart transplant.
-The previously reported case and our case share common things, including Akathisia and anxiety symptoms, which developed after the surgery.
-A prospective, cross-sectional study of 25 renal transplant recipients has been done to determine whether Akathisia occurred and/or had a relationship to TAC plasma levels.
-They used Akathisia Rating (ARS) scales to detect drug-induced Akathisia, and Hamilton Anxiety (HAM-A) was used to measure anxiety symptoms.
-The study showed that Higher TAC plasma levels correlated with higher HAM-A scores.
+The previously reported case and our case share common things, including akathisia and anxiety symptoms, which developed after the surgery.
+A prospective, cross-sectional study of 25 renal transplant recipients has been done to determine whether akathisia occurred and/or had a relationship to TAC plasma levels.
+They used Akathisia Rating Scales (ARS) to detect drug-induced akathisia, and Hamilton Anxiety (HAM-A) was used to measure anxiety symptoms.
+The study showed that higher TAC plasma levels correlated with higher HAM-A scores.
 ARS scores did not correlate with TAC plasma levels.
-They concluded that higher TAC plasma levels are more associated with features of anxiety than with Akathisia.13 Tacrolimus-Induced Akathisia, a case from the 1992s, occurred after renal transplantation, whereas in our patient it occurred after cardiac transplantation, which may suggest that Tacrolimus-Induced Akathisia and anxiety may not be related to drug clearance after renal transplantation.
+They concluded that higher TAC plasma levels are more associated with features of anxiety than akathisia.13 Tacrolimus-induced akathisia, a case from 1992, occurred after renal transplantation, whereas in our patient it occurred after cardiac transplantation, which may suggest that tacrolimus-induced akathisia and anxiety may not be related to drug clearance after renal transplantation.

-We believe this case is interesting and important for the following reasons: 1) This case highlights the importance of maintaining a high clinical suspicion for Akathisia and remembering this when a patient presents with acute onset with restlessness in the setting of post-transplant surgery and new immunosuppressant started.
+This case highlights the importance of maintaining a high clinical suspicion for akathisia and remembering this when a patient presents with acute onset with restlessness in the setting of post-transplant surgery and a new immunosuppressant started.
 Akathisia is a treatable condition with a good prognosis if the condition is recognized and the drug causing it is discontinued.
 However, if the condition is left untreated, it has high morbidity and can even lead to suicidal ideations.14 Detecting the symptoms and initiating a treatment plan with the primary team will help the patient comply with treatment, trust treating physicians, and limit unnecessary investigations.
 Even though our patient's symptoms did not improve, mainly because she did not tolerate propranolol, and we could not change her management plan at that time.
-2) It is also important to ask specifically about anxiety and Akathisia symptoms.
+It is also important to ask specifically about anxiety and akathisia symptoms.
 Akathisia's clinical picture may mimic anxiety as they share common features, and the symptoms can overlap.
 For example, patients with anxiety can present with restlessness and insomnia.
-Asking about symptoms specifically will help track if the Akathisia worsens or if the patient develops anxiety on top of the Akathisia.
-Also, it will guide the management, as each has a different approach.
-3) Tacrolimus-Induced Akathisia has been reported only by Bernstein et al. up to our knowledge, and this case will be the second case.
-4) TAC has significant clinical implications, given its growing popularity as an immunosuppressant.
-Knowing the fact that TAC may cause Akathisia, it is important to review patient medications prior to starting TAC and try to avoid other medications that are reported to cause Akathisia to prevent drug-drug interaction.2
+Asking about symptoms specifically will help track if the akathisia worsens or if the patient develops anxiety too.
+It will guide the management, as each has a different approach.
+Tacrolimus-induced akathisia has been reported only by Bernstein et al.,12 and, to the best of our knowledge, ours is the second case.

+TAC has significant clinical implications, given its growing popularity as an immunosuppressant.
+Knowing the fact that TAC may cause akathisia, it is important to review patient medications prior to starting TAC and try to avoid other medications that are reported to cause akathisia to prevent drug-drug interaction.2